Skip to main content

 Dear [Hiring Manager Name],

-Good marketing and sales teams don’t win on slogans.
-They win on the small disciplines: clean notes in the CRM, sharp follow-ups, and decisions backed by data.
-I saw those habits in [Candidate Name] during their final-year internship and capstone project, and that’s why I’m comfortable recommending them for an entry-level [Marketing/Sales Role] role at [Company].
+Strong marketing and sales teams succeed through small, consistent disciplines: clear CRM notes, timely follow-ups, and data-driven decisions.
+I observed these habits in [Candidate Name] during their final-year internship and capstone project, which is why I am confident recommending them for an entry-level [Marketing/Sales Role] at [Company].

-During our spring product push, we ran a short LinkedIn campaign with a landing page built in [Tool].
-Midway through the week, sign-ups dipped and the team started guessing.
-[Candidate Name] pulled the numbers, spotted a mismatch between the ad promise and the page headline, and proposed a simple A/B test.
-The revised version lifted form completions by [X]% over three days and gave us a clear direction without burning extra budget.
+During our spring product push, we launched a short LinkedIn campaign with a landing page built in [Tool].
+When sign-ups dipped midweek and the team started guessing, [Candidate Name] quickly analyzed the data, noticed a mismatch between the ad promise and the headline, and suggested a straightforward A/B test.
+The updated version increased form completions by [X]% in just three days, providing clear direction without extra spend.

-They also treated “sales follow-up” like a system, not a vibe.
-After an event, they cleaned a list of [X] leads, tagged intent in [CRM], and wrote two short email sequences.
-Their notes were specific enough that any rep could pick up the thread.
-We booked [X] discovery calls from that list, and the handoff to the sales team felt smooth instead of rushed.
+They approached sales follow-up as a process, not an afterthought.
+After an event, they cleaned a list of [X] leads, tagged intent in [CRM], and drafted two concise email sequences.
+Their notes were detailed enough that any rep could step in seamlessly.
+We booked [X] discovery calls from that list, and the handoff to sales was organized and efficient.

-What I valued most was how they handled feedback.
-When I pointed out that their first report was too broad, they rewrote it into three decisions: what to keep, what to stop, and what to test next week.
-That clarity is rare at this stage.
+What stood out most was their approach to feedback.
+When I mentioned that their first report was too broad, they reworked it into three actionable decisions: what to keep, what to stop, and what to test the following week.
+That level of clarity is rare at this stage.

-If you’re looking for someone who learns quickly, respects numbers, and communicates like an adult, [Candidate Name] will fit.
-I’m happy to share more detail in a brief call at [Phone].
+If you are seeking someone who learns quickly, respects numbers, and communicates clearly, [Candidate Name] is a strong fit.
+I am happy to provide more detail in a brief call at [Phone].

 Sincerely,